openmrs/openmrs-react-components/README.md

 Then make you you import 'babel-polyfill' in your entry file (ie index.js)

-### Add react-redux and react-saga as dependencies
+### Add react-redux, redux-saga and redux-form as dependencies

 npm install react-redux
 npm install redux-saga
+npm install redux-form

 Also recommended, redux-logger: